 James is the co-founder and CBO of VoxNeuro.
 James leads VoxNeuro’s overall commercial strategy and ensures operations remain focused and accelerated.
 Whether it be employees, clients, partners, investors, or patients, James dedicates his time to serving VoxNeuro’s stakeholders and building out VoxNeuro’s ability to grow its presence and support the communities VoxNeuro serves.

 Before co-founding VoxNeuro in 2017 James spent the first nine years of his career in commercial development roles across various industries including automotive, financial, media, and healthcare.
 Most recently James led US client development for Dentsu Aegis Network, the 3rd largest media conglomerate in the world.
 Leading their US client team, James led strategic initiatives to drive growth for their largest US accounts including Pfizer, Microsoft, Diageo, and Northrop Grumman.
-James completed his studies with a speciality in business process integration from the Hogeschool van Amsterdam and a B.Comm. from the University of Ottawa’s Telfer School of Management in 2010.
+James completed his studies with a specialty in business process integration from the Hogeschool van Amsterdam and a Bachelor of Commerce from the University of Ottawa’s Telfer School of Management in 2010.

 Before founding VoxNeuro, Kimberly made her career in account management at leading creative advertising agencies including DentsuBos in Toronto and mcgarrybowen in New York.
 From managing clients including JCPenney in the US market, and Canon and Manulife in Canada, Kimberly developed strong skills in communications, strategy, budget and project management – keeping clients and her teams focused, on time and on budget.